survivejs/webpack-book/manuscript/loading/04_javascript.md

 [flow-runtime](https://www.npmjs.com/package/flow-runtime) allows runtime checks based on our Flow annotations.
 The approaches complement Flow static checker and allow you to catch even more issues.

 T> [flow-coverage-report](https://www.npmjs.com/package/flow-coverage-report) shows how much of your code is covered by Flow type annotations.

+## WebAssembly

+[WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) allows developers to compile to a low-level representation of code that runs within the browser.
+It complements JavaScript and provides one path of potential optimization.
+The technology can also be useful when you want to run an old application without porting it entirely to JavaScript.

+Starting from webpack 5, the tool supports new style asynchronous WebAssembly.
+The official examples, [wasm-simple](https://github.com/webpack/webpack/tree/master/examples/wasm-simple) and [wasm-complex](https://github.com/webpack/webpack/tree/master/examples/wasm-complex), illustrate the experimental functionality well.

 {pagebreak}